Where to eat, drink, and be merry on Cuba Street

 It’s fair to say, seaside dining and good food are timeless.

-A local favourite since 2002, Capitol is a vibrant, family-run restaurant with a bistro-style menu.
+A Wellington favourite since 2002, Capitol is a vibrant, family-run restaurant.
+Its bistro-style menu takes full advantage of seasonal local produce.

 Asian-inspired cuisine mixed with locally sourced produce creates a delicious dining experience.